Vandajai/pdsnd_github/README.md

-# Basic Data Exploration with pandas on Bikeshare Data
-_A Python project using pandas to explore bikeshare data._
+# A Python project using pandas to explore bikeshare data.

 # Project Overview